-It is not always easy to know what to do when finding a lost cat or dog.
-In this article, you will find the steps to follow to reunite a lost pet with its owners as well as any formalities if you want to adopt the animal.
+It is not always easy to know what to do when finding a lost cat or a stray dog.
+In this article, you will find the steps to follow to reunite a lost pet with their owners as well as any formalities if you want to adopt the animal.

 First, it is important to identify the animal.
 According to the Control of Dogs Order 1992, every dog in a public place must wear a collar with the name and address of the owner inscribed on it, so the chances of you encountering a dog without a collar are low.
 It is however not mandatory for cats to wear collars, so it might be harder to identify the animal.

 So, what can you do when you find a wandering dog or cat without a collar?
 You can contact your local animal warden to report the pet, who will then try and scan any microchip.
 Remember that you need to report any animal you find or rescue as you could be accused of theft.

 An animal warden or a vet can identify the animal by checking its microchip.
 All dogs in England and Wales are legally required to be microchipped so it will be easier for them to identify the animal.
 The animal must be registered in a database like Animal Microchips, Animal Tracker, MicroDogID or Pet Identity UK.

 The pet could also be tattooed on their right ear, however, tattooing domestic pets has become superfluous as hair can grow in that area and it requires heavy sedation.

 It is important to contact your local council or dog warden as soon as possible.
 You should find the dog warden’s information and phone number through the Environmental Health Department of your local council or through the Animal Wardens' website.
 As mentioned previously, the local dog warden is legally responsible for any strays, so they should be notified first.